Don’t Look Back; We’re Not Going That Way

 Temperatures skyrocketed across western Europe, the Middle East, Central Asia, China and north-western Africa — reaching their hottest 12 months in recorded history.
 Ponds and streams vanished, with even some sections of the Yangtze River, the longest river in Asia, almost completely drying up.
 As an ominous sign of the speed at which the world is warming, the world oceans, our massive carbon sinks, hit their warmest levels on record for the fourth consecutive year in row.
 Dought conditions in the Horn of Africa, stretching into their third year, put more than 22 million people at risk of starvation.

 More than half of all industrial greenhouse gas pollution since the Industrial Revolution has been created in the past 30 years.
 In the last decade, fossil fuel emissions have risen 10% higher, and are still increasing.
 We are by no means on the right path.
-To the contrary, the best science available indicates that we have already reached the point of no return—the tipping point beyond which we cannot recover the world as we know it.
+To the contrary, the best science available indicates that we have already reached the point of no return—the tipping point beyond which we can recover the world as we know it.

 As we kick off 2023, the state of the planet is dire.
 Preserving our planet as we know it is no longer possible.
 Our inaction this last decade has ceded the fate of coral reefs, some island nations, the displacement of millions of people, and our own Florida Keys.
 And the effects of this science experiment we’ve conducted on our planet are just beginning; this story is hurtling us towards an uninhabitable planet.